afpineda/observable-properties-python/README.md

   - The given observer was not subscribed to the given object and property.
   - The given property does not exist.
   - The given property is not observable.
 - This library holds strong references to observers.
-Deleting and observer does not prevent it from executing.
+Deleting an observer does not prevent it from executing.
 Unsubscribe first.